SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [zenstackhq/zenstack](https://github.com/zenstackhq/zenstack) - Supercharges Prisma ORM with a powerful access control layer and unlocks its full potential for web development.
 - [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
 - [ustbhuangyi/better-scroll](https://github.com/ustbhuangyi/better-scroll) - :scroll: inspired by iscroll, and it supports more features and has a better scroll perfermance
 - [ObservedObserver/chatgpt-i18n](https://github.com/ObservedObserver/chatgpt-i18n) - Localize your websites with AI assistance.